zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T005 - Live Trigger Result Respects Output Field Definition

-This check takes the latest run from the [Zap History](https://zapier.com/app/history) and verifies whether the trigger result conforms to the output fields if you define them for your integration.
+This check takes the latest run from the [Zap History](https://zapier.com/app/history) and verifies whether the trigger result conforms to the output fields for the trigger in your integration (if defined).
 The specific checks are:

 * "required" fields must be in the trigger result
 * field values in the trigger result match their field type